nicoandra/laravel-data-openapi-generator/README.md

 ### `#[ExposedAs(...)]`

-Use `#[ExposedAs('string')]` when a transformed or cast value should be represented as a string in the generated OpenAPI schema, even when its PHP type is a `Data` class.
+Use `#[ExposedAs('string')]` to document a transformed or cast value as an OpenAPI string.
+The constructor currently accepts only the literal value `'string'`; the attribute changes the generated OpenAPI representation, not runtime casting or transformation behavior.

-The attribute can be applied to a `Data` class:
+At class level, apply it to a `Data` class whose generated schema should be a string instead of an object reference:

 ```php
 use NicoAndra\OpenApiGenerator\Attributes\ExposedAs;